adamgalall95/Tableau-Sales-Dashboard/README.md

 # Tableau User Story | Sales Performance
 ## Intorduction
-  This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives to analyze sales performance and customers.
+  This user story outlines the specifications for building two dashboards using tableau to help stakeholders, including sales managers and executives analyse sales performance and customers.

 ## Sales Dashboard | Requirements
   ### Dashboard Purpose
-    The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyze year-over-year sales performance and understand sales trends.
+    The purpose of sales dashboard is to present an overview of the sales metrics and trends in order to analyse year-over-year sales performance and understand sales trends.

   ### Key Requirements
     KPI Overview